model-checking/cbmc-training/docs/src/starter-kit/overview/README.md

 ### Commands

-The next step is to add the starter kit and the litani build system as submodules.
+The next step is to add the starter kit as a submodule.

 ```
-git submodule add https://github.com/awslabs/aws-templates-for-cbmc-proofs.git starter-kit
+git submodule add https://github.com/model-checking/cbmc-starter-kit starter-kit
-git submodule add https://github.com/awslabs/aws-build-accumulator.git litani
 ```

 ### Explanation

-The first command adds the starter kit as a submodule.
+This just adds the starter kit as a submodule.

-The second command adds the litani build system as a submodule.
-Litani is the build system used by the starter kit.
-For the purpose of this tutorial, what makes litani interesting is that the starter kit uses litani to do CBMC verification as concurrently as possible, and to build a dashboard of the results.

 ## Configure the starter kit